 Somerville is a city located in Middlesex County Massachusetts.
-Somerville has a 2020 population of 82,103, it is the 13th largest city in Massachusetts and the 468th largest city in the United States.
-Somerville is currently growing at a rate of 0.00% annually and its population has increased by 7.24% since the most recent census, which recorded a population of 81,045 in 2020.
+With a 2020 population of 82,103, it is the 13th largest city in Massachusetts and the 468th largest city in the United States.
+Somerville is currently growing at a rate of 0.65% annually and its population has increased by 1.31% since the most recent census, which recorded a population of 81,045 in 2020.
 Spanning over 4 miles, Somerville has a population density of 19,915 people per square mile.

 According to the most recent ACS, the racial composition of Somervillewas: